ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

 Unlike CONNECT-UDP requests, which require specifying a target host, CONNECT-IP requests can allow endpoints to send arbitrary IP packets to any host.
 The client can choose to restrict a given request to a specific host or IP protocol by adding parameters to its request.
-The server uses these parameters to determine what routes to advertise, and can advertise a default set of routes if no parameters were specified.
+When the server knows that a request is scoped to a target host or protocol, it can leverage this information to optimize its resource allocation; for example, the server can assign the same public IP address to two CONNECT-IP requests that are scoped to different hosts and/or different protocols.

 CONNECT-IP uses URI template variables ({{client-config}}) to determine the scope of the request for packet proxying.
 All variables defined here are